ietf-teep/architecture/draft-ietf-teep-architecture.md

   2. [TFW/TEE] Generate a unique attestation key pair and get a certificate for the device.

-Step 4: Set up trust anchors in devices
+Step 4: Set up Trust Anchors in devices

   1. [TFW/TEE] Store the key and certificate encrypted with the bootloader key